Co-Principal Investigators: Opper, Isaac; Hughes, Katherine; Ozek, Umut

-Purpose: For this project, the research team will provide the first causal evidence on the efficacy and cost-effectiveness of Virtual Enterprises (VE), a virtual SBE program.
+Purpose: For this project, the research team will provide evidence on the efficacy and cost-effectiveness of Virtual Enterprises (VE), a virtual work-based learning (WBL) program.
 Many high schools are struggling to ensure that all graduates are prepared for college and the workforce, and employers consistently report difficulty in finding workers with sufficient employability skills, such as teamwork and communication.
-A growing number of education practitioners and researchers have argued that incorporating career and technical education (CTE), including work-based learning (WBL), into high school curricula can improve students' engagement and their readiness for postsecondary education and the workplace.
-School-based enterprises (SBE) are one form of WBL, in which students run a business that produces and sells goods or services, and may offer unique benefits relative to other types of WBL by providing opportunities for more students to participate, reducing the need for transportation, and allowing students more room to make, and learn from, their mistakes.
+A growing number of education practitioners and researchers have argued that incorporating career and technical education (CTE), including WBL, into high school curricula can improve students' engagement and their readiness for postsecondary education and the workplace.
+School-based enterprises (SBE) are one form of WBL, in which students operate a business that produces and sells goods or services, and may offer unique benefits relative to other types of WBL by providing opportunities for more students to participate, reducing the need for transportation, and allowing students more room to make, and learn from, their mistakes.
 However, there is very little causal evidence showing the impacts of CTE or WBL on student academic or employment outcomes, and none showing the impacts of SBE.
 VE has been adopted by over 430 schools across 18 states, and prior implementation studies indicate that it has the potential to increase student motivation and employability skills.

-Project Activities: The research team will conduct a randomized, controlled trial (RCT) including districts in three states and approximately 40 high schools that already have an oversubscribed VE program.
-Eligible students from two cohorts (school years 2022-23 and 2023-24) will be randomized into the VE program.
-The researchers will use a combination of administrative data, assessments, and surveys during and after the intervention to compare academic and employment outcomes for eligible students who were assigned to the VE program and those who were not.
+Project Activities: The research team will rely on propensity score matching and difference-in-differences frameworks in five districts across two states and approximately 35 high schools that offer the VE program.
+The primary samples for the analysis will be two cohorts of seniors who will be surveyed between 2023-24 and 2025-26.
+The researchers will use a combination of administrative data and surveys during and after the intervention to identify comparable students to those enrolled in the VE course and compare academic and career readiness outcomes for eligible students who were assigned to the VE program and those who were not.

-Products: The research team will produce a report documenting findings and at least three published journal articles.
+Products: The research team will produce a report documenting findings and two published journal articles.
 The research team will disseminate shorter products for education practitioners, policymakers, and CTE and workforce development organizations.
 These products will be shared via conferences and social media.
 The research team will also present results to participating schools.

-Setting: The study will take place in high schools in New York, Florida, and California.
+Setting: The study will take place in high schools in New York and California.
 The participating schools come from four urban and suburban counties.

-Sample: Approximately 6,800 students in the 11th and 12th grades will be part of the RCT.
-The student demographics in the targeted schools range from 1 to 63 percent African American, from 4 to 76 percent Hispanic, and from 1 to 74 percent white.
-Between 7 and 90 percent of students are eligible for free or reduced-price lunch.
+Sample: Approximately 2,288 12th grade students enrolled in the Virtual Enterprises course and 6,864 comparison students assuming three nearest neighbors are selected.
+The student demographics in the targeted schools range from 1 to 28 percent African American, from 22 to 53 percent Hispanic, and from 23 to 30 percent white.
+Between 29 and 50 percent of students are eligible for free or reduced-price lunch.

-Research Design and Methods: In this project, the research team will use a randomized control trial (RCT) to randomize the intervention within schools at the student level.
-All participating schools currently have VE programs that are oversubscribed; students who are deemed eligible for the VE program at each school during the course selection period will be randomized into the treatment group (being placed in the VE class) or the control group (being placed in another class).
-Researchers will measure the main outcomes using administrative district and National Student Clearinghouse data.
-The research team will also conduct student baseline (at the beginning of the intervention school year) and endline (at the end of the intervention school year) surveys, assessments of students' leadership and professionalism skills (and the end of the intervention school year), and follow-up surveys (the following year).
+Research Design and Methods: In this project, the research team will use a quasi-experimental design to identify comparison students who are similar to VE participants based on observable student characteristics, prior academic progress, and baseline outcomes (e.g., career readiness, work-based learning participation, interest in business).
+All participating schools currently have VE programs.
+Researchers will measure the main outcomes using administrative data held by the district (including National Student Clearinghouse data).
+The research team will also conduct student baseline (at the beginning of the intervention school year) and endline (at the end of the intervention school year) surveys that include assessments of students' leadership and professionalism skills.
 They will rely on site visits, teacher surveys, and student focus groups to assess fidelity of implementation.

 Control Condition: Control students will not take the VE class, but the exact nature of the business-as-usual counterfactual may vary depending on the alternative courses available at the school.
-The researchers will identify the control condition in each school based on discussions with school administrators, and will use student surveys to identify whether control students engage in any activities (e.g. business plan competitions) similar to those offered to VE students.
+The researchers will conduct analysis of administrative data, hold discussions with school administrators, and use student surveys to identify whether control students engage in any activities (e.g. business plan competitions) similar to those offered to VE students.

 Key Measures: Confirmatory outcome measures will be senior year GPA, attendance, college credits earned in high school, and postsecondary enrollment.
-The researchers will also explore several exploratory outcomes, including completion of CTE courses after high school, personal financial management, and employment and earnings outcomes.
+The researchers will also explore several exploratory outcomes.
 Mediators include college and career readiness, academic motivation, financial literary, leadership, and professionalism.
 Moderators will include pre-program college and career readiness and academic motivation, position held in the VE firm, fidelity of implementation, and student demographics.